DhritirajAlamyan/diceGame/README.md

 # dicegame

 I have created this dicegame using JAVASCRIPT.
-It predict a winner between two player.
+It predict a winner between two players.